 To help you out, here, I’ll discuss how you can preserve biological balance (keeping bacteria alive) and How To Change Aquarium Filter Without Losing Bacteria.

 How To Change Aquarium Filter Without Losing Bacteria?

 Suppose your aquarium filter gets old and tired of keeping the aquarium clean.
 Now, you feel the urge to purchase a new filter.
 If you naively replace the filter, and you think you have done a great job, but all of a sudden, a problem starts that you never anticipated.

 The problem is that you lose all the bacteria which keep the water safe for the fish.
 I know, at some point, you have to change your filter, but you need to make the switchover as smooth as possible so that it does not impact your fish’s well-being.

 Here, I’ll suggest three ways to follow while changing aquarium filters but not losing bacteria.

 Method-1: Leaving The Old Filter In The Tank

 The easiest and most effective way to prevent bacteria loss is to run both the old and the new filter parallel for a few weeks.
 The new filter will get ample time to build up beneficial bacteria from the old filter media if you run it in tandem.

 The old filter should be removed after a month (or 04 weeks).
 During this period, bacteria will be colonized on the new filter media.

 However, following this method, you should be careful about the flow rate.
 Keeping two filters at a time may increase the flow rate (water circulation).
 Therefore, you must keep a close watch on the flow rate when two filters are in operation.

 The disturbance caused by the high flow rate increases stress levels for the fish in your tank and can even cause injury or death to those most vulnerable: fry and small fish.
-Moreover, fish that aren’t good swimmers may push towards the corner because of increased current.
+Moreover, fish that aren’t good swimmers may push toward the corner because of increased current.

 Method-2: Reusing The Old Filter Media